 • FREE for U.S. teens 13-18 years old.

 Headspace is our top pick for mental health apps for meditation.
-We like that it’s affordable and offers different plan options, like the Family Plan provides meditation and mindfulness support for everyone in the family, up to six kids to adults.
-You can use Headspace to access hundreds of different guided meditations, breathing exercises, and podcasts.
-This app is ideal for people looking to begin a daily meditation practice.
+We like that it’s affordable and offers different plan options.
+For example, the Family Plan provides meditation and mindfulness support for everyone in the family, from kids to adults.
+You can use Headspace to access hundreds of guided meditations, breathing exercises, and podcasts.
+This app is ideal for people looking to start a daily meditation practice.

 The primary focus on Headspace is meditation, which has been shown to reduce blood pressure and improve symptoms of depression, among other benefits.
 To get started with the app, choose a plan (monthly or annual billing) and create an account.
 Each plan comes with a free trial—seven days for the monthly plan and 14 days for the annual plan.
 Though you’ll be prompted to enter payment information, you can cancel before the free trial ends.